 c.) for direct costs of providing financial support to third parties (excluding costs of financial support covered by the unit cost/lump sum under Point (f)): as actually incurred costs (actual costs);

-d.) for other direct costs (excluding other direct costs covered by the unit cost/lump sum under Point (f)): as actually incurred costs (actual costs);
+d.) for other direct costs (excluding other direct costs covered by the unit cost/lump sum under Point (f)):

+- for costs of internally invoiced goods and services: on the basis of an amount per unit calculated by the KIC Partner in accordance with its usual cost accounting practices (‘unit costs’);

+- for all other costs: as actually incurred costs (actual costs);

 e.) for indirect costs (excluding indirect costs for the unit cost/lump sum under Point (f)): on the basis of a flat-rate applied as set out in Article 5.2, Point E ('flat-rate costs');

-(f) for the unit costs of
+f.) for the unit costs of

 EIT labelled masters programmes (excluding the management costs),